-The foregoing and other features and advantages of the invention will be apparent from the following, more particular description of a preferred embodiment of the invention, as illustrated in the accompanying drawings.
+The foregoing and other features and advantages of the 25 invention will be apparent from the following, more particular description of a preferred embodiment of the invention, as illustrated in the accompanying drawings.

-- FIG. 1 shows a first embodiment of a mill of the present invention for the comminution of materials. - FIG. 2 shows a cross-sectional view of a cavitating nozzle of the mill of FIG. 1. - FIG. 3 shows a second embodiment of a mill of the present invention for the comminution of materials. - FIG. 4 shows a mill and data control system of the present 10 stage mill, as described above. invention for the comminution of materials. - FIG. 5 shows an alternate embodiment of a third chamber of the mill of the present invention in which an ultrasonically vibrating horn is used. - FIG. 6 shows an alternate embodiment of the mill of the 15 present invention in which one or/more self-resonating elements are used. - FIG. 6A shows a detailed view of the self-resonating elements of FIG. 6. - FIG. 7 shows an exemplary computer system used to implement the mill and data control system of the present invention. - FIG. 8 shows a graph of the product size distribution resulting from use of the mill of the present invention for 25 processing anthracite. - FIG. 9 shows an alternate embodiment of a slurry nozzle of the present invention. - FIG. 10 shows alternate embodiments of slurry nozzles of the present invention. - FIGS. 11A and 11B show alternate embodiments of a collider of the present invention.
+FIG. 1 shows a first embodiment of a mill of the present invention for the comminution of materials.

+FIG. 2 shows a cross-sectional view of a cavitating nozzle of the mill of FIG. 1.

+FIG. 3 shows a second embodiment of a mill of the present invention for the comminution of materials.

+FIG. 4 shows a mill and data control system of the present invention for the comminution of materials.

+FIG. 5 shows an alternate embodiment of a third chamber of the mill of the present invention in which an ultrasonically vibrating horn is used.

+FIG. 6 shows an alternate embodiment of the mill of the present invention in which one or more self-resonating elements are used.

+FIG. 6A shows a detailed view of the self-resonating elements of FIG. 6.

+FIG. 7 shows an exemplary computer system used to implement the mill and data control system of the present invention.

+FIG. 8 shows a graph of the product size distribution resulting from use of the mill of the present invention for $\ ^{50}$ processing anthracite.

+FIG. 9 shows an alternate embodiment of a slurry nozzle of the present invention.

+FIG. 10 shows alternate embodiments of slurry nozzles of 55 the present invention.

+FIGS. 11A and 11B show alternate embodiments of a collider of the present invention.

+FIG. 12 shows an alternate embodiment of the mill wherein cavitation is created by electronically controlled valves.

+FIG. 13 shows an alternate embodiment of the mill wherein cavitation is created by a series of nozzles.

+FIG. 14 shows an alternate embodiment of the mill in a vertical configuration.

+FIG. 15 shows an alternate embodiment of the mill including a spray dryer.

+FIG. 16 shows an embodiment of a spray dryer equipped with a collector and condenser.

+FIG. 17 shows another embodiment of FIG. 15, including a hydrocyclone.

-DETAILED DESCRIPTION OF THE PREFERRED EMBODIMENTS
+DETAILED DESCRIPTION OF THE PREFFERED EMBODIMENTS

 A preferred embodiment of the present invention is now described with reference to the figures where like reference numbers indicate identical or functionally similar elements.
-Also in the figures, the left most digit of each reference number corresponds to the figure in which the reference number is first used.
+Also in the figures, the left most digit or digits of each reference number corresponds to the figure in which the reference number is first used.
 While specific configurations and arrangements are discussed, it should be understood that this is done for illustrative purposes only.
 A person skilled in the relevant art will recognize that other configurations and arrangements can be used without departing from the spirit and scope of the invention.

 FIG. 1 shows a first embodiment of a high-pressure mill 100 for processing materials into ultra-fine particles.
 Mill 100 includes a first chamber 102, nozzle chambers 104 and 108, a second chamber 106, and a third chamber 110.
 In one embodiment, chambers 102, 106 and 110 each have a length (measured from inlet to outlet) in the range of 1-20 inches and a diameter in the range of 0.25-10 inches.
-However, it various other sizes and configurations of chambers 102, 106 and 110 could be used to implement mill 100 of the present invention.
+However, it would be apparent to one skilled in the relevant art that various other sizes and configurations of chambers 102, 106 and 110 could be used to implement mill 100 of the present invention.